Ian McDiarmid: Theatre

 McDiarmid has worked as an actor and director in British theatre.
-He has starred in several Shakespeare plays, including Hamlet (1972), The Tempest (1974, 2000), Much Ado About Nothing (1976), Trevor Nunn's 1976 Macbeth (television 1978), The Merchant of Venice (1984), and King Lear (2005).
+He has starred in several Shakespeare plays, including Hamlet (1972), The Tempest (1974, 2000), Much Ado About Nothing (1976), Trevor Nunn's 1976 Macbeth (television 1978), The Merchant of Venice (1984) and King Lear (2005).
 He played Ivanov in Tom Stoppard's play Every Good Boy Deserves Favour at the Mermaid Theatre in 1978.

-From 1990, McDiarmid and Jonathan Kent served as the artistic directors of the Almeida Theatre in Islington, London, gaining the commitment of prominent actresses such as Glenda Jackson and Claire Bloom for their productions.
+From 1990 McDiarmid and Jonathan Kent served as the artistic directors of the Almeida Theatre in Islington, London, gaining the commitment of prominent actresses such as Glenda Jackson and Claire Bloom for their productions.
 The two men resigned in 2001 with the venue in good shape.
 Their tenure was marked by a string of highly successful performances involving actors such as Kevin Spacey and Ralph Fiennes.
 While connected with the Almeida, McDiarmid directed plays such as Venice Preserv'd (1986) and Hippolytus (1991).
-In 2002, McDiarmid won Almeida Theatre's Critic's Circle Award for Best Actor for his role as Teddy in a revival of Brian Friel's Faith Healer.
+In 2002 McDiarmid won Almeida Theatre's Critic's Circle Award for Best Actor for his role as Teddy in a revival of Brian Friel's Faith Healer.
 Five years later in 2006, he reprised this role in his debut on Broadway.
-Directed by Kent, he performed alongside Ralph Fiennes and Cherry Jones, and won the Tony Award for Best Performance by a Featured Actor in a Play.
-From April to June 2012, he played the title role in Timon of Athens at Chicago Shakespeare Theater.
+Directed by Kent, he performed alongside Fiennes and Cherry Jones, and won the Tony Award for Best Performance by a Featured Actor in a Play.
+From April to June 2012 he played the title role in Timon of Athens at Chicago Shakespeare Theater.

 He portrayed Harry Hackamore in Sam Shepard's play Seduced.
 McDiarmid described Hackamore as a Howard Hughes-type character.
-To play the part, he was made up in prosthetics, including a false beard and long fingernails.
-McDiarmid was only 37 at the time, and this convinced George Lucas and Richard Marquand that he could convincingly play a much older character in extreme cinematic close-up, which helped him land the role of Palpatine.
+To play the part, he was made-up in prosthetics, including a false beard and long fingernails.
+McDiarmid was only 37 at the time, and this convinced George Lucas and Richard Marquand that he could convincingly play a much older character in extreme cinematic close-up, which helped to him land the role of Palpatine.